Leopold Berchtold: Early life

 Born in Vienna on 18 April 1863 as the son of Count Sigismund Berchtold von und zu Ungarschitz, Frättling und Püllütz (1834–1900) and his wife, Countess Josephine von Trauttmansdorff-Weinsberg (1835–1894).
 He belonged to a wealthy Austrian noble family that owned lands in Moravia and Hungary.
-He was reputed to be one of Austria-Hungary's richest men.
+(Note: Berchtold's nationality has sometimes been subjected to attention by historians as his aristocratic bloodlines made him part German, part Czech, part Slovak, and part Hungarian.
+An anecdote of this identity dilemma can be found on 'Graf Leopold Berchtold von und zu Ungarschütz, Frättling, und Püllütz', Solving Problems Through Force) He was reputed to be one of Austria-Hungary's richest men.

 His paternal grandparents were Count Siegmund Andreas Corsinus Berchtold von und zu Ungarschitz and Countess Ludmilla Maria Theresia Wratislavová z Mitrowicz.
 His maternal grandparents were Franz Joseph Ferdinand von Trauttmansdorff-Weinsberg (grandson of Prince Ferdinand von Trauttmansdorff) and Countess Josephine Károlyi de Nagykárolyi.

 Tutored at home, he later studied law and joined the Austro-Hungarian foreign service in 1893.

 Career

 After his 1893 marriage, he served at the embassies in Paris (1894), London (1899) and St. Petersburg (1903).
 In December 1906, Count Berchtold was appointed as the successor of Count Alois von Aehrenthal as Ambassador to Russia upon the latter's appointment as imperial foreign minister.
 He served with distinction for five years in St. Petersburg and experienced Russia's distrust and fear of Vienna.
 In September 1908, he hosted a secret meeting between Aehrenthal and the Russian Foreign Minister Alexander Izvolsky at his estate at Buchlau in Moravia.
 This meeting produced the so-called Buchlau bargain and led to the Austro-Hungarian annexation of Bosnia and Herzegovina.

 At the death of Aehrenthal in February 1912, Count Berchtold was appointed as his successor and thus became, at the age of 49, the youngest foreign minister in Europe.
 His appointment reportedly came against his own will and despite lack of experience in domestic affairs, as well as in military matters.